iadvize/iadvize-ios-sdk/README.md

 ### Activation

 To activate the SDK you must use the **activate** function.
-You also have access to a asynchronous callback in order to know if the SDK has been successfully activated (and to retry later if the activation fails):
+You also have access to an asynchronous callback in order to know if the SDK has been successfully activated (and to retry later if the activation fails):

 ```swift
 IAdvizeSDK.shared.activate(projectId: projectId,